MalefactorIX/Damage-Processing-System/UwU/Combat Guidelines.md

 Table of Contents

 Section 1) Introduction.
-Section 2) General Rules.
+Section 2) Conduct.
-Section 3) Infantry Rules.
+Section 3) Raid Guidelines.
-Section 4) Vehicle Rules.
+Section 4) Infantry Armaments.
-Section 5) Raid Rules.
+Section 5) Vehicle Armamments.
-Section 6) Banned Equipment.
+Section 6) Hitscan Weapons / AgentList.
-Section 7) Hitscan Weapons / AgentList.
+Section 7) Banned Equipment.

 ██████████████████████████████████████████████

-### S E C T I O N 1: I N T R O D U C T I O N
+### SECTION 1: INTRODUCTION

 This documentation will go over rules in detail for UWU's combat arenas.
 There are not many rules that will result in a ban, but many serves as our expectations for equipment balance in our region.
 While we will make an effort to avoid immediate administrative action, there are some offenses that will result in an unavoidable need for such a reaction.
 If you feel you have been unjustly banned, contact relevant administrative parties in order to appeal.

 ██████████████████████████████████████████████

-### S E C T I O N 2: G E N E R A L  R U L E S
+### SECTION 2: CONDUCT

 These rules govern the expected conduct of all participants.